Given data processing issues, certain data in the following release were edited in August 2018

 The release shows an increase in unmet credit demand of U.S. consumers compared to the October release.
 The proportion of “discouraged” consumers rose.
 Both application rates and rejection rates declined.
 Involuntary account closures also rose to their highest level since the series’ start.
 The expectations component of the survey also painted a subdued picture.
 The proportion of respondents likely to apply for at least one type of credit over the next 12 months decreased.
 Consumers were also generally more pessimistic of future approval rates.
 The release also includes two new series that measure the financial fragility of U.S. households—the probability of needing $2,000 for an unexpected expense in the next month and the probability of being able to come up with $2,000 if an unexpected need arose within the next month.
 The New York Fed started collecting data on these series beginning in 2015 and is releasing the underlying data for the first time in this release.
 There was a slight improvement in these measures.

-- The share of respondents who were too discouraged to apply over the past 12 months despite needing credit rose to 7.1%—the highest level since June 2014—from 5.7% in October 2016.
-The proportion of respondents who applied and were granted credit over the last 12 months continued to decline, dropping to 31.5%, the lowest level since February 2015.
-The proportion of respondents who applied for credit and were rejected also dropped, from 9.9% in October to 8.5%.
+- The share of respondents who were too discouraged to apply over the past 12 months despite needing credit rose to 8.2%—the highest level since June 2014—from 6.6% in October 2016.
+The proportion of respondents who applied and were granted credit over the last 12 months continued to decline, dropping to 38.1%, the lowest level since February 2015.
+The proportion of respondents who applied for credit and were rejected also dropped, from 8.8% in October to 8.0%.

-- Credit application rates declined from 42.3% in October to 39.9%, the lowest level since the series’ start in October 2013.
+- Credit application rates declined from 48.6% in October to 46.1%.
 The drop in application rates was broad-based across all credit score and age groups.

 - Turning to specific credit types (credit card, credit card limit increase, auto loan, mortgage and mortgage refinance):

 - Application rates declined for all credit types except for auto loans (which was unchanged).
 The declines were sizable in many cases.
 For example, the application rate for credit cards declined from 29.1% in October to 25.3%, their lowest level since October 2013.
-The decline was most notable for younger respondents.
+The decline was most notable for respondents under age 60.

 - Rejection rates declined for applications for credit cards (and limit increases), and for mortgage refinancing.
 On the other hand, rejection rates increased for home loan applications and auto loans.

 - Voluntary account closures declined slightly.
-On the other hand, involuntary (lender-initiated) account closures rose to 5.0%, their highest level since the series started in October 2013.
-The increase in involuntary closures was driven by respondents age 60 or less, and with credit scores of 760 or less.
+On the other hand, involuntary (lender-initiated) account closures rose to 5.5%, their highest level since the series started in October 2013.

 - The proportion of respondents who report that they are likely to apply for at least one type of credit over the next 12 months decreased from 27.8% in October to 26.0%, its lowest level since the series started in October 2013.
 This decrease was most pronounced for respondents with the lowest credit scores (scores of less than 680).
 The proportion of these respondents reporting that they were likely to apply for credit dropped from 39.0% in October to 30.7%.